ayorindeojo/naijagenome-explorer/docs/00_MANIFESTO.md

 ---

-# Our Mission
+# Our Purpose

-Our mission is to advance African genomics by building open, evidence-based, and accessible software that empowers researchers, educators, clinicians, students, and developers to explore, understand, and apply genomic knowledge.
+NaijaGenome exists to reduce the barriers that prevent researchers, educators, clinicians, students, and developers from effectively discovering, understanding, and applying African genomic knowledge.

----

-# Our Vision

-We envision a future where African genomic data is as accessible, discoverable, and interconnected as any other major genomic resource.

-We aspire to build an open platform that supports scientific discovery, education, collaboration, and innovation while helping improve the visibility and accessibility of African genomic research.
+We believe that scientific software should not only organize information but also make it easier to learn from, connect, and build upon.
+Every dataset integrated, every tool developed, and every educational resource created should contribute to a future where African genomics is more accessible, collaborative, and impactful.

+NaijaGenome is not defined by a single application, technology, or dataset.
+It is defined by its commitment to advancing open science, improving accessibility, and strengthening the infrastructure that supports African genomics.
 ---

 # What We Believe